jt14den/swc-tt-lecture-notes/02-novice.md

     * **Broken models**, believing that motion and acceleration must be in the same direction.
 We can address these by having them reason through examples to see contradictions.
     * **Fundamental beliefs**, such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
 These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and often cannot be reasoned away.

+>> teaching R -> Stata
+> driving on the wrong side of the road here -- looking the wrong way crossing the street, getting in wrong side.
+>
 >Do you have any examples of "broken or misapplied models" you'd like to share?
 Do you remember how it got corrected?
->
-> teaching R -> Stata

 * Since SW & D Carpentry are focused on novices, and helping build strong mental models, we're most interested in the middle category of misconceptions (broken models)
 * During teaching, we want to **expose broken models** so that we can diagnose and provide better ones.